akolb1/hclient/README.md

-# Collection of tools Hive Metastore
+# Collection of tools talking to Hive Metastore over Thrift

 ## metastore-cli